BradleyCodeU/bradleycodeu.github.io/_aicc/u01generativeart/u01randomhaiku/instructions.md

 - Animate your haiku (fade in, scroll, or change over time).
 - Add an interactive element (maybe clicking the mouse generates a new haiku).
 - Combine your haiku with a calming generative art background.
 - A *good* haiku conveys a single moment where the poet suddenly sees or realizes something.
 It should have contrast or surprise.
 Usually the 3rd line gives some new, important information.
+Reference the same noun on the first and third lines.